Skip to main content

 Plan mode (plan)

-Prevents tool execution entirely.
-Claude can analyze code and create plans but cannot make changes.
+Restricts Claude to read-only tools.
+Claude can read files and run read-only shell commands to explore the codebase but does not edit your source files.
 Claude may use AskUserQuestion to clarify requirements before finalizing the plan.
 See Handle approvals and user input for handling these prompts.
 Use when: you want Claude to propose changes without executing them, such as during code review or when you need to approve changes before they’re made.
 For the other steps in the permission evaluation flow: